St Lawrence Ground

 The St Lawrence Ground is a cricket ground in Canterbury, Kent.
 It is the home ground of Kent County Cricket Club and since 2013 has been known as The Spitfire Ground, St Lawrence, due to commercial sponsorship.
 It is one of the oldest grounds on which first-class cricket is played, having been in use since 1847, and is the venue for Canterbury Cricket Week, the oldest cricket festival in the world.
-It is one of the two grounds used regularly for first-class cricket that have had a tree, the St Lawrence Lime, within the boundary.
+It is one of the two grounds used regularly for first-class cricket that have had a tree within the boundary, in this case the St Lawrence Lime.

-Capacity at the ground was increased to 15,000 in 2000, and four One Day International matches have been played there, one each in 1999 (part of the 1999 Cricket World Cup), 2000, 2003 and 2005.
+Capacity at the ground was increased to 15,000 in 2000, and four One-Day International matches have been played there, one each in 1999 (part of the 1999 Cricket World Cup), 2000, 2003 and 2005.
 The ground was the venue for the first day/night County Championship match, played as a trial in September 2011.